 Think in 3D: Compose your pictures with multiple subjects at different distances.

-Playing with Zoom : When you do zoom to higher ranges, don't forget rule #1 still applies... get close to your foreground subject with your zoom until it blurs a bit.
+Playing with Zoom : When you do zoom to higher ranges, don't forget "if you see a bit of blur, you've got it" still applies... get close to your foreground subject with your zoom until it blurs a bit.

 Steady as she goes: Hold the Lytro camera steady when you take each picture.